elmalakomar/simple-redact/README.md

 ### Note:

-The first working version of the lib is v0.1.3
+The first 'working' version of the lib is v0.1.3